 It might seem counter-intuitive to drink more liquids to manage urinary incontinence, but hydration is important for managing the urinary system as well as maintaining the health of your entire body.
 Dehydration can cause thickening of the urine, which may irritate the bladder.
 You lose water every time you breathe, especially in the cold, dry weather in winter.
 Even though you may not feel dehydrated, monitor your fluid intake just to be on the safe side.

 Pay attention to the types of fluid you drink.
 In winter, you may be more likely to drink tea, coffee, or hot chocolate, which all contain levels of caffeine.
 Caffeine is a known diuretic, which can irritate the bladder and worsen the symptoms of incontinence.

 Empty Your Bladder Before Leaving the House

 Symptoms of urinary incontinence often come without warning.
 When you know you are going to be away from your house for a while, use the restroom beforehand.
 This will help ensure your bladder is empty, which is even more important in winter.
 This is because extreme weather occurrences are more likely in winter, which could create airline or traffic delays.

-If you use intermittent catheters or incontinence supplies, such as adult diapers and protective underwear, contact us today.
+If you use intermittent catheters, contact us today.
 We’re glad to help you learn more about our wide selection of high-quality products and treat you to our renowned customer service.